Greengage-project/backend-logging/README.md

 #### 1. Connect to the RabbitMQ microservice (Python Flask).

 The connection to the RabbitMQ service may vary depending on the libraries used by the producer program.
 RabbitMQ currently supports connection to most programming languages.
-In order to illustrate an example of how a connection is made, we will address the code used with python.
+In order to illustrate an example of how a connection is made, we will describe the code written in python.

 The library that we will use in this example is [Pika Python client](https://pika.readthedocs.io/en/stable/).
 Pika is a pure-Python implementation of the AMQP 0-9-1 protocol.
 The foollow function will connect to the service and send a message: